PrestaShop/docs/src/content/1.7/testing/web-acceptance-tests/how-to-contribute-and-create-web-acceptance-tests.md

 ### Architecture
-POM ([Page Object Model](https://martinfowler.com/bliki/PageObject.html), also called Page Object Pattern) is a way to organize your code in a test framework.
+[Page Object Model](https://martinfowler.com/bliki/PageObject.html) (also called Page Object Pattern) is a way to organize your code in a test framework.
 It encourages you to separate your test logic from your page manipulation logic.

-Our team uses the POM to organize our code: on one side we have our page logic, and on the other side we have our test logic.
+Our team uses POM as an architecture to organize the code: on one side we have our page logic, and on the other side we have our test logic.

-The goal is to write your test code once, and only change the page logic when the application is updated.
+The goal is to write your test code once, and only change the page logic when someone updates the application.

 Both are described in the following paragraphs.

 ### Pages

 #### Name
-The name of the class must be simple and linked to the page in PrestaShop.
+The name of the class must be simple and linked to the page in the shop.
 You should be able to find the corresponding page in the application using the folder hierarchy, and the class name.

 The name of the file is a little different: the main page name is always `index.js`.

 Example:

 For BO products pages located at `pages/catalog/products/`, we use 2 classes:
-- `index.js` for products listing page
+- `index.js` for products listing page (main page)
 - `add.js` for add/edit product page

 #### Inheritance
-We heavily use inheritance in the pages to make sure all our generic methods are available from everywhere and you don’t need to instantiate separate objects.
+We heavily use inheritance in the pages to make sure all our generic methods are available from everywhere, and you don’t need to instantiate separate objects.
-Using inheritance in final classes makes it possible to use the generic and abstracted methods from parent classes to create some more specific methods to use in the child pages.

 There is a main mother class, called `CommonPage`, located at the root of the `pages` folder.

 We have another level of inheritance in each root folder (`BO` and `FO`) through the classes `BOmainPage.js` and `FOMainPage.js`.
-Of course, `CommonPage` is **not** meant to be instantiated (it’s kind of an abstract class) !
+Of course, `CommonPage` is **not** meant to be instantiated (it’s kind of abstract class) !

 When you create new page classes, make sure to make them inherit from their respective `XXMainPage` to be sure to be able to use both generic methods and specific methods.